marjaco/robotlibrary/docs/infrared.py.md

 # Documentation for infrared.py

 ## IR
 This class manages the IR-sensor.
-Write your code in Robot.ir_detected()
+Calls Robot.ir_detected()

 ## obstacle
 This is called on any change in the IR-sensor.